bjss-data-academy/apache-spark-databricks/spark-sql.md

-# Using Spark SQL
+# Working with Spark SQL
 We can use familiar SQL to work with tables and views in Databricks.

-Spark SQL adds extensions for databricks specific features, such as complex data types and [managed tables](data-storage.md).
+Spark SQL adds extensions for databricks specific features.
+Examples are support for complex data types and Databricks [managed tables](data-storage.md).

 ## Working with Spark SQL
 We can enter SQL directly into a Notebook.

-We need some tables (or views) to work on.
+Before we can use SQL, we need some tables (or views) to work on.

 Sounds like a good excuse to practice converting a dataframe to a view.

 ### Convert dataframe to temporary view
 It is often useful to work with dataframe objects using SQL.